 Facts and figures

-Increasing numbers of children are also forced to grow up without parents or caregivers.
+Children growing up without parents is another emerging issue.
 An estimated 15,000 children are currently in the national care system.
-Many of these children are abandoned by parents who travel overseas in search of paid work.
+Many of these children are abandoned by parents who migrate overseas in search of work.

 A girl in Sri Lanka participates in our programmes